 To perform an action on the endpoint, enter a response action command in the input area at the bottom of the console, then press Return.
 Output from the action is displayed in the console.

 If a host is unavailable, pending actions will execute once the host comes online.
-Pending actions expire after two weeks and can be tracked in the actions log.
+Pending actions expire after two weeks and can be tracked in the response actions history.

 Some response actions may take a few seconds to complete.
 Once you enter a command, you can immediately enter another command while the previous action is running.

 Activity in the response console is persistent, so you can navigate away from the page and any pending actions you’ve submitted will continue to run.
-To confirm that an action completed, return to the response console to view the console output or check the actions log.
+To confirm that an action completed, return to the response console to view the console output or check the response actions history.